XeroName/dtbyxeroname/docs/index.md

 - When filter strength has been set to higher value :
   - FPS and ΔT will be less fluctuate.
   - Updating time of FPS and ΔT will be increase.
 That means small variation of FPS may be ignored as strength arises.

+## Calculating
+- **Calculating** blocks can be used to simplize calculations using with ΔT.
+- `Set Calculator Standard to (NUM) FPS` block sets the standard FPS value that Calculator refers.
+- `Standard FPS of Calculator` block returns the standard FPS value of Calculator.
+Default set to 30.
+- `Calc(NUM)` block returns multiply value of require value to move/rotate at `Standard FPS of Calculator`, which equals to NUM*CalcStandardFPS.

 ## Stability Evaluator
 Stability Evaluator provides value of "How much stable" or "How fast to update" FPS in actual working.